 Breakfast in Sri Lanka

-Here we have spicy dahl, various roti and hoppers, a delicious coconut curry and fresh coconut sambol spiked with hot chillies.
-Click through to the above post for more on authentic Sri Lankan food.
+Here we have spicy dal, various roti (flat breads) and hoppers served with delicious coconut curry and fresh coconut sambal spiked with hot chilies.
+Click through to the above post for more on authentic and delicious traditional Sri Lankan breakfast food.

 Malaysian Breakfast

-In this dish the rice comes with a red sauce ( sambal), cucumber slices, a hard-boiled egg, peanuts and those fiendish little dried fish.
-I’m a big fan of anchovies, but these weren’t what we in the west love for their oily saltiness.
+In nasi lemak the rice comes with a red sauce (sambal), cucumber slices, a hard-boiled egg, peanuts and tiny dried fish.
+I’m a big fan of anchovies, but these anchovies in Malaysia aren’t the same thing at all, they’re dried and sometimes smell of decomposition.
+You’ll notice a really strong smell in some supermarkets and stores that sell these dry fishes.

 Nasi lemak wasn’t our favourite, but it was an interesting experience as trying new things always is.
 After a while, we discovered vegan Malaysian food and we liked this a lot more.